bryanwweber/orbital-mechanics-notes/classical-orbital-elements/orbital-elements-and-the-state-vector.md

 ### Step 3—Inclination

 Once the angular momentum is calculated, we can calculate the inclination, $i$.
 Let's form a right triangle with one leg as the $Z$ component of the angular momentum and the hypotenuse as the magnitude of the angular momentum.
-Then the inclination is the angle adjacent to $h_Z$ and can be found by the inverse cosine, as shown in Eq. {eq}`eq:orbital-elements-inclination`.
+Then the inclination is the angle adjacent to $h_Z$ and can be found by the inverse cosine, as shown in @eq:orbital-elements-inclination.

 :::{math}
 :label: eq:orbital-elements-inclination